Home » Why Do Hamsters Stand on Their Back Legs?

 Standing on their hind legs is called the “prairie dog stance” or “meerkating.”

-Every move your hamster makes has a meaning, and by being in tune with its body language, you can understand more about your hamster.
+Every move a hamster makes has a meaning, and by being in tune with its body language, you can understand more about the hamster.

-These are the most common reasons your hamster stands on its back legs:
+These are the most common reasons a hamster stands on its back legs:

-Hamsters are curious creatures that like to know what’s happening around them.
+Hamsters are curious creatures that always like to know what’s happening around them.

-As mentioned, hamsters are near-sighted and colorblind, so they rely on their sense of smell and hearing to look out for dangers and predators.
+As mentioned, hamsters are near-sighted and colorblind, so they rely on their sense of smell and hearing to check for dangers and predators.

-According to Physiology & Behavior, hamsters develop an olfactory system early, and, as a result, they process odors within the first few days of life.
+According to Physiology & Behavior, hamsters develop an olfactory system early.
+As a result, they process odors within the first few days of life.

 Due to their poor eyesight, hamsters explore their environment in different ways.
 One of these ways is to stand up on their hind legs and take in the smells and sounds around them.